spurthi29/Origami_3D_Animation/README.md

 ## Features

-- 3D Visualization: Utilizes OpenGL to render a 3D representation of a paper boat.
+- **3D Visualization**: Utilizes OpenGL to render a 3D representation of a paper boat.
-- User Interaction: Allows users to manipulate the animation using keyboard inputs to control rotations and transitions.
+- **User Interaction**: Allows users to manipulate the animation using keyboard inputs to control rotations and transitions.
-- Dynamic Animation: Implements smooth transitions and realistic folding animations to mimic origami techniques.
+- **Dynamic Animation**: Implements smooth transitions and realistic folding animations to mimic origami techniques.
-- Customizable Parameters: Users can modify the angles and states of the animation, providing a customizable experience.
+- **Customizable Parameters**: Users can modify the angles and states of the animation, providing a customizable experience.

 ## Technologies Used

-- Programming Language: C
+- **Programming Language**: C
-- Graphics Library: OpenGL
+- **Graphics Library**: OpenGL
-- Windowing Toolkit: GLUT
+- **Windowing Toolkit**: GLUT

 ## Installation

 To run this project, ensure you have the following installed:

-1. C Compiler: GCC or any standard C compiler.
+1. **C Compiler**: GCC or any standard C compiler.
 2. **OpenGL**: Ensure you have OpenGL libraries installed on your system.
 3. **GLUT**: Install the GLUT library for window management and input handling.